Christian Brothers (film): Development

 The film was announced as a big budget film but the Kerala Film Producers Association had set a norm that no Malayalam film should have a budget of more than ₹3.5 crore.
 The association refused to give a clearance for the film's shoot.
 The producers stated that given the star-cast and the subject of the film, it is not possible to make it at a lesser budget.
 Following the interests from stars, exhibitors and theatre-owners, the film was given a clearance despite its budget, which was many times the restriction set by the association.

-Tamil actor Arjun Sarja registered a complaint with Association of Malayalam Movie Artistes (AMMA) about using his name and photographs in connection with the film without his consent or knowledge.
+Tamil actor Arjun Sarja registered a complaint with Association of Malayalam Movie Artists (AMMA) about using his name and photographs in connection with the film without his consent or knowledge.
 Arjun commented that no one has approached him to act in Christian Brothers and all this has happened without his consent or knowledge.
 However, the issue was resolved when there came an official clarification that Arjun was replaced by actor Sarathkumar in the film.

 In February 2010, it was reported that the producers of Christian Brothers excluded actor Thilakan from the film at the request of the Film Employees Federation of Kerala (FEFKA), the predominant film technicians association.
 Thilakan had been earlier signed for the role played by Sai Kumar in the film.
 On 3 February 2010, Thilakan publicly protested against the unofficial ban enforced on him by FEFKA.
 The Association of Malayalam Movie Artists issued a show cause notice to Thilakan for bringing the issue into the public domain.
 Thilakan accused AMMA, of which he too is a member.
 Several political parties came out openly in support of Thilakan.